 - 5. Press the Set Up Accounts button to start applying the change. - 6.
 When the account setup is complete, select the "Cash" account as the account for user payments.
-To do this select this account from the User payments are added to option. - 7.
+To do this choose this account under the User payment accounts option. - 7.
 Press the Apply button.